tryhackmeltd/docs.tryhackme.com/docs/rooms/what-are-rooms.md

 ---
 id: what-are-rooms
-title: What are rooms
+title: What are Rooms
-sidebar_label: What are rooms
+sidebar_label: What are Rooms?
 ---

 ## TODO - What are rooms?